Chart Color Schemes

 Dudley has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified four projects likely to impact this region.
-Notable projects are Lonus Estate - Whitebridge, Redhead Business Park, Charlestown Swim Centre Expansion, and First Creek Realignment Project.
-The following details those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified four projects likely to impact the area: Lonus Estate - Whitebridge, Redhead Business Park, Charlestown Swim Centre Expansion, and First Creek Realignment Project.
+The following details these key projects in order of relevance.

 Professional plan users can use the search below to filter and access additional projects.